Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/README.md

 ## Got Any Feedback?
 If you have any feedback, be it a bug report, a suggestion, or a feature request, feel free to [open an issue](https://github.com/Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/issues) on GitHub.
 All we ask is that you try to label your issues suitably with the provided labels and that you try to prevent posting an issue about a topic that an issue already exists for.
-If an issue about a specific topic already exists, please do not create a new issue (although you may post a comment to an older issue about that topic if such an issue already exists).
+If an open issue about a specific topic already exists please do not create a new issue; instead please post a comment to that issue.
+If a closed issue about that topic already exists and the issue has still not been resolved, unless otherwise specified in that old closed issue, you may open a new issue about the topic.
 We will greatly appreciate any kind of constructive feedback you can give us.

 ## Links